ARTI-c700/Pizza-ordering_System/README.md

 Brief description :
 - Firstly, menu appears on the screen.
 Customer should choose Pizza Base and sauce.
 Also customer can choose extra sauce as his/her choose
 - According to the given order, pizza description and payment appears on the screen.
-As a next step, customer should enter the information for payment
+As a next step, customer should enter information (e.g ID number, Credit Card number etc.) for payment
 - Before paying the product, Payment history (with detailed information and time) can be added to the database (Orders_Database.csv) based on customer's choice